The Jewish Chronicle

 The Jewish Chronicle (The JC) is a London-based Jewish weekly newspaper.
 Founded in 1841, it is the oldest continuously published Jewish newspaper in the world.
 Its editor (since January 2025) is Daniel Schwammenthal.

-The newspaper is published every Friday (except when this is a Jewish holiday, when it appears earlier in the week) providing news, opinion pieces, social, cultural and sports reports, as well as editorials and a spectrum of readers' opinions on the letter page.
-The news section of its website is updated several times a day.
+The newspaper is published every Friday except on Jewish holidays, providing news, opinion pieces, social, cultural and sports reports, as well as editorials and readers' letters.

 The average weekly circulation in 2024 was 10,082, of which 4,442 were free copies, down from 32,875 in 2008.
 In February 2020, it announced plans to merge with the Jewish News but, in April 2020, entered voluntary liquidation and was acquired from the liquidators by a private consortium of political insiders, broadcasters and bankers.
 The paper's political stance under editor Jake Wallis Simons subsequently moved to the right.

 In 2024, The Guardian reported that some of the newspaper's prominent journalists had quit the newspaper due to its purportedly unknown ownership arrangements and publication of fabricated stories.